The Supreme Court Concept Of Suspect Classifications Suggests That

 Balancing Interests

 The Supreme Court must also balance the need to protect individual rights with the legitimate interests of the government.
 The Court recognizes that some classifications are necessary to achieve important government objectives, such as national security or public safety.
-However, the Court insists that these classifications be narrowly tailored and justified by a compelling government interest.
+Even so, the Court insists that these classifications be narrowly tailored and justified by a compelling government interest.

 Evolving Standards